3 Characteristics Every Food Contact Surface Must Have

 Good food contact surfaces should:

-Most cleaning protocols involve detergent washing, thorough rinsing, and then sanitizing with approved agents like chlorine solutions.
-Your surface needs to handle all that without breaking down.
+That’s why proper cleaning usually involves washing with detergent, rinsing well, and then sanitizing with approved agents like chlorine solutions.
+A good food-safe surface needs to withstand all of that without breaking down.

 3. Non-Toxic and Non-Reactive (No Chemicals in My Sandwich, Please)